Te-k/100-days-of-code/log.md

 **Today's progress:** Done some javascript today, I still hate that language but I get better at making it working.
 I am still avoiding any design I can but at one point or the other, it will be definitely needed :(

+### Day 31: February 21th

+**Today's progress:** Ah so cool, now that everything works almost well, it is really easy to biuld new commands, I like it !